doc4d/4D-NetKit/README.md

 #### Description

-`Google.user.getCurrent()` provides information about the authenticated user based of fields specified in `select`.
+`Google.user.getCurrent()` provides information about the authenticated user based on fields specified in `select`.

 #### Returned object